 Comment: Why was Jamestown Bay eliminated as an option?

 Response: Primarily because of residential development in the area, turbulent wind conditions, exposure to swells, and boat traffic.

-The Ports and Harbors Commission approved the recommended Japonski site for further studies.
+ne Ports and Harbors Commission approved the recommended Japonski site for further adies.